Some of America's top allies are really, really angry about Trump's tariffs

 At the time, the Chinese Commerce Ministry voiced "strong dissatisfaction" with the proposed tariffs, and said they would "[aggravate] the global trade environment."

-The United States imports the most steel — 16% — from Canada.
+The US imports the most steel — 16% — from Canada.
 It imports 13% from Brazil, 10% from South Korea, 9% from Mexico and 9% from Russia, according to a Department of Commerce report from December 2017.

-Roughly 3% is imported from Germany, the only EU country to make the top 10 list of U.S. steel providers.
 China clocks in at number 11.

+In terms of value, Canada, South Korea and Mexico are the top three exporters to the US.

 The top five countries from which the United States imported aluminum in 2017 were Canada, China, Russia, the United Arab Emirates and Bahrain, according to Panjiva, a global trade research firm recently acquired by S&P Global.